OpenFeign/feign/README.md

 > **Overriding the Request Line**
 >
 > If there is a need to target a request to a different host then the one supplied when the Feign client was created, or
-> you want to supply a target host for each request, include a `java.net.URI` parameter and Feign will use that value
+> you want to supply a target host for each request, include a `Java.net.URI` parameter and Feign will use that value
 > as the request target.
 >
-> ```java
+> ```Java
 > @RequestLine("POST /repos/{owner}/{repo}/issues")
 > void createIssue(URI host, Issue issue, @Param("owner") String owner, @Param("repo") String repo);
 > ```